-- PAMPA Plate System: My research pertains to the findings of peptides that permeate through a cell membrane.
+1. PAMPA Plate System: My research pertains to the findings of peptides that permeate through a cell membrane.
 Therefore, I require a parallel artificial membrane permeability assay "PAMPA", to test the penetrating capabilities of the peptides separated by high performance liquid chromatography "HPLC".
 After I separated the conotoxins, we established approximately 2000 samples.
 Approximately half of these samples registered were hydrophobic.
 These hydrophobic peptides are what I am interested in testing through Pampa.
 I have identified approximately 900 peptides as being hydrophobic, and I already have one PAMPA package which contains 5 plates that have 96 wells per plate.
 This gives me 460 wells that I can place samples into for testing.
 But this would only be enough to test half of my hydrophobic samples.
 It is imperative that I have another PAMPA package so I can test all of the samples identified as hydrophobic.
-I need so many wells because every sample has to be separated and tested individually in order to specifically see which sample has the potential to penetrate a cell membrane. - 2.
-Lucifer Yellow: I need the chemical compound Lucifer yellow to act as one of my controls.
-This compound is used specifically as a non-permeable control group. - 3.
-Propranolol hydrochloride: Contrary to the Lucifer Yellow I have Propranolol Hydrochloride as our other control due to its ability to penetrate cell membranes because of its lipophilic characteristics.
-These two controls are needed so I know that the pampa's artificial membrane is working properly and allowing only compounds that are permeable to pass through the membrane and inhibiting all non-permeable compounds from passing through the membrane.
+I need so many wells because every sample has to be separated and tested individually in order to specifically see which sample has the potential to penetrate a cell membrane.